EranGrin/vue-read-more-truncate/README.md

 ### As a Wrapper

-You can also use the plugin as a wrapper around your content:
+You can also use the plugin as a wrapper around your content or any compoenent that render text:

 ```html
 <truncate-read-more